caderek/benny/README.md

    *
    * You can pass a function that takes:
    *   - as a first argument: an object with the current result
-   *   - as a first argument: an object with all results
+   *   - as a second argument: an object with all cases (even unfinished ones)
    * If you return a value, it will be logged,
    * replacing in-place the previous cycle output.
    *